Ljupka/indoor_positioning_tool/README.md

 # indoor_simulation

-Prototype app for the Indoor Positioning System proposed in the Master's Thesis ,,Detection and Positioning of Barriers to Augment Indoor Maps''.
+Prototype app for the Indoor Positioning System proposed in my Master's Thesis ,,Detection and Positioning of Barriers to Augment Indoor Maps''.

 Start Instructions